timkoopmans/gridinit-jmeter/README.md

 So in this example, we just created a test plan, with 10 threads, each of which visited the search page at Google.

 ### Generating a JMeter Test Plan (JMX)
-Note also how we called the `.jmx` method of the test block.
+Note also how we called the `jmx` method of the test.
 Calling this method will write the contents of the JMeter test plan to screen (stdout) and also to a file like this.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>